 Benefits of a mastered technique

 Proper technique doesn't just optimize your performance.
-It also promotes balanced muscle development , reduces the risk of injury, and helps you progress faster.
+It also promotes balanced muscle development , reduces the risk of injury, and allows you to progress faster.
 By adopting impeccable form and movement, you can maximize the benefits of push-ups, whether it's developing your pecs, strengthening your triceps, or improving your core stability.

 Frequency and progression: Finding the right balance